drasbaek/data-augmentation-for-alzheimer-classification/README.md

-# Assignment 4 (Self-Assigned): Data Augmentation for Alzheimers Classifications
+# Assignment 4 (Self-Assigned): Data Augmentation for Alzheimers Classification

 ## Description
 This repository forms the solution to self-chosen assignment 4 by Anton Drasbæk Schiønning (202008161) in the course "Visual Analytics" at Aarhus University.